hashicorp/raft/README.md

 In terms of performance, Raft is comparable to Paxos.
 Assuming stable leadership, committing a log entry requires a single round trip to half of the cluster.
 Thus performance is bound by disk I/O and network latency.

+  ## Metrics Emission and Compatibility

+  This library can emit metrics using either `github.com/armon/go-metrics` or `github.com/hashicorp/go-metrics`.
+Choosing between the libraries is controlled via build tags.

+  **Build Tags**
+  * `armonmetrics` - Using this tag will cause metrics to be routed to `armon/go-metrics`
+  * `hashicorpmetrics` - Using this tag will cause all metrics to be routed to `hashicorp/go-metrics`

+  If no build tag is specified, the default behavior is to use `armon/go-metrics`.

+  **Deprecating `armon/go-metrics`**

+  Emitting metrics to `armon/go-metrics` is officially deprecated.
+Usage of `armon/go-metrics` will remain the default until mid-2025 with opt-in support continuing to the end of 2025.

+  **Migration**
+  To migrate an application currently using the older `armon/go-metrics` to instead use `hashicorp/go-metrics` the following should be done.

+  1. Upgrade libraries using `armon/go-metrics` to consume `hashicorp/go-metrics/compat` instead.
+This should involve only changing import statements.
+All repositories in the `hashicorp` namespace
+  2. Update an applications library dependencies to those that have the compatibility layer configured.
+  3. Update the application to use `hashicorp/go-metrics` for configuring metrics export instead of `armon/go-metrics`
+     * Replace all application imports of `github.com/armon/go-metrics` with `github.com/hashicorp/go-metrics`
+     * Instrument your build system to build with the `hashicorpmetrics` tag.

+  Eventually once the default behavior changes to use `hashicorp/go-metrics` by default (mid-2025), you can drop the `hashicorpmetrics` build tag.